jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 <!-- Reinforcement Learning is a category in machine learning that doesn't quite fall under the scope of supervised or unsupervised learning -->

-I first started studying reinforcement learning (RL) in the summer of 2020, when I joined the [Robotics Perception and Learning Lab](https://faculty.cc.gatech.edu/~zk15/).
+I began studying reinforcement learning (RL) in the summer of 2020, when I joined the [Robotics Perception and Learning Lab](https://faculty.cc.gatech.edu/~zk15/).
 I was motivated by the how powerful and general the algorithms seemed and the results in [video games](https://arxiv.org/pdf/1312.5602) and especially in [robotics](https://arxiv.org/pdf/1812.11103.pdf) [Shadow Hand](https://openai.com/blog/learning-dexterity/).

 While it is trivial to clone a popular RL repository and train policies on existing benchmarks, implementing RL algorithms from scratch or succesfully applying RL to a new task or application domain is quite difficult.